-3 Activities to Practise Word Stress
+3 Activities To Practise Word Stress

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

 Pronunciation is a vital element of speaking a language in terms of comprehension on the part of the speaker and the listener.
 Teachers often only consider sounds and accent when it comes to pronunciation.

 Even if the speaker is understood correctly, listeners may attach judgement to their consideration of the speaker as a result of their pronunciation.
 (As much as we like to give the benefit of the doubt to people, we have to accept this to be a sad fact of the world today.)

-It follows that it is important to incorporate activities which deal with pronunciation, and stress in particular, in the EFL classroom.
-However, as a result of their reluctance to teach pronunciation, many teachers are not familiar with appropriate activities to teach word stress.
+It is important to incorporate activities which deal with pronunciation, and stress in particular, in the EFL classroom.
+However, many teachers are not familiar with appropriate activities to teach word stress.

-Here, then, are three activities to teach word stress.
+Here are three activities to teach word stress.

 Word stress tables

-When dealing with word stress, it is beneficial to draw attention to the differences in stress patterns in word families.
+When dealing with word stress, it’s beneficial to draw attention to the differences in stress patterns in word families.
 When dealing with a topic, choose a group of words which can easily be categorized according to their stress.
 For example, if you are teaching occupations, you can choose the following word families and their stress patterns:

 Oo Ooo oOoo